PGScatalog/pygscatalog/pgscatalog.matchapp/README.md

 Matching fails if not enough variants are present in the target variant information files.
 You can adjust `--min_overlap` to change the matching failure threshold, but it's not a good idea normally.

 The [PGS Catalog Calculator](https://github.com/PGScatalog/pgsc_calc) uses this CLI application internally.
-If you want to calculate polygenic scores using an automated workflow, the PGS Catalog Calculator is the best method to use.

 ## Installation